“Assisting parents to help their challenged adult children achieve their full potential”

 Alton L Wade is one of the co-founders of Children of Hope Academy.
 He attended Brigham Young University where he received a Bachelor of Science (1959), a Masters of Art from California State University (1962), and a Doctorate in Higher Education Administration from BYU (1973).
 He has worked as a high school teacher, teacher/Vice Principal/Principle of the Church College of New Zealand, Zone Administrator for the LDS Church Educational System, President of Dixie State College, President of Brigham Young University-Hawaii, and Vice President of Student Life BYU Provo.
 He has been a branch president, Stake President, Mission President of the Washington DC South Mission, Temple Sealer, and Stake Patriarch in the Church of Jesus Christ of Latter Day Saints.
 Alton is married to his sweetheart, Diana, and lives happily with his wife, children, and grandchildren in St. George, Utah.

-Stephenee Linton Dial (Director) began working at Children of Hope Academy as a tutor for her sister-in-law, JJ Dial.
+Stephenee Linton Dial began working at Children of Hope Academy as a tutor for her sister-in-law, JJ Dial.
 Learning about the NACD program and philosophy through teaching skills to JJ, increased her awareness of the needs and possibilities for people struggling with learning.
-In 2018 she accepted the position of Director at COHA.
-Her qualifications include working with the NACD program to assist in increasing students skills and brain development, education classes for teaching, interning with the Washington County School District, and Five County Association of Governments.
+Her qualifications include working with the NACD program to assist increasing students skills and brain development, education classes for teaching, interning with the Washington County School District, and Five County Association of Governments.
 Additionally, Stephenee received her Bachelor’s degree in English Literature with a minor in Art History from Dixie State University in 2017 with Honors.
 Stephenee was born in Salt Lake and moved to Santa Clara when she was in high school.
-Stephenee and her husband, Patrick, got married in 2015.
-She literally married the boy next door, and now they are looking forward to moving into their new house they are building.
+Stephenee and her husband, Patrick, were married in 2015.
+She literally married the boy next door and now they have an adorable son, Lincoln.